jpswade/jpswade.github.io/_posts/2018-11-30-love-serverless.md

 You will get things wrong on your journey, but don’t worry, you’ll learn to love serverless too.

-PS.
+### Thanks

 Thanks to [Radovan](https://www.linkedin.com/in/radovan-dacej-51241b58) who played a big part in what we learned about serverless and kindly took the time to proof read and give feedback, nice one! :)

+### Next time

+Next time, I'll dig into costs of serverless, what's changed since we did this, observability and how it compares to microservices and kubernetes.